myneur/late/README.md

  If you can contribute to show calendar events in the watchface, that would be awesome!

- The watchface also aims to show sunrise and sunset time, but it is commented because daylight saving time does not work, because Garmin has a bug in [clockTime.dst](https://developer.garmin.com/downloads/connect-iq/monkey-c/doc/Toybox/System/ClockTime.html#dst-instance_method).
-It is hardcoded for summer time there now.
-Whoever know how to fix it, please write me.

 ## Special thanks
-* To Diego Fernandez Bravo
-* Thank you for sharing your code which was base to this watch face
+* To Diego Fernandez Bravo: Thank you for sharing your code which was base to this watch face